-See the Author's Note following this story to find out about other books in the Outlaw Galaxy series or to get Bill Smith's newsletter.
+See the Author's Note following this story to find out about other books in the Outlaw Galaxy series.

 Br'okkin was sitting in the Friendly Bruiser Tavern, half-enjoying his drink when his transcomm went off.
 As the small communications device beeped, the heads of a dozen other pilots popped up.
 Most of them automatically reached for their energy pistols.

 Br'okkin took another drink, savoring the odd little concoction.
 It was called a "Mechin's Death" if he'd heard the bartender correctly.
 It was sour and bitter and burned his throat.
 It matched his mood perfectly.

 He reached for his transcomm as it nagged him with another beep.

 "That's me," he told the others, sheathing his wrist claws back into hiding.
 They'd instinctively flexed out when he started at the sound of the transcomm's chime.
 He normally didn't let that happen -- people tend to get alarmed when they see four-inch claws shoot out of your wrists -- but he was tired -- exhausted to be truthful -- and on edge after his tense meeting with Dak'Wyynt.

 He silently appraised his own warped reflection in the glass.
 We're off the hook.
 Just relax a little.

 The others returned to their food, burned and overspiced to hide that it was most likely spoiled, their drinks, watered-down, and their card games, crooked.
 As would only be fitting in a place such as this, he thought with a smirk that revealed his fangs.